 Budget Travel Magazine wins Lowell Thomas awards, because of its money-savings tips and short destination videos.

-The Traveler's Journal One of the Internet's premier daily online travel resources, featuring free "audio postcards," travel articles, videos, press releases, and a bookstore.
+The Traveler's Journal One of the Internet's daily online travel resources, featuring free "audio postcards," travel articles, videos, press releases, and a bookstore.

 Tripatini A forum for writers who travel, travelers who write -- a free web site to "mix it up with the experts."